SltnBM/duplicate-file-finder/README.md

 - 📁 Recursively scans the selected folder and its subdirectories.
 - 🔐 Uses MD5 hashing to compare the content of files.
 - 🧭 Detects duplicates even if the filenames or extensions are different.
 - 📄 Clearly lists duplicate files with their full paths.

 ## 📋 Requirements
 - 🐍 Python 3.x
-- 💻 Works on Windows, macOS, and Linux
 - ✅ No external dependencies (only uses built-in Python modules)

 ## 🚀 How To Use